-- Optional: You can marinade the chicken in this mixture ahead of time if you like.
+Optional: You can marinate the chicken in this mixture ahead of time if you like.

 - Place the baking dish in the oven uncovered and bake for 45 – 60 minutes.
-(Make sure to also spoon some of the sauce over the chicken a few times as it's cooking)
+(Make sure also to spoon some of the sauce over the chicken a few times as it cooks)

-- Once the chicken is finished cooking, remove from the baking dish and place on a serving plate.
+- Once the chicken is finished cooking, remove each piece from the baking dish and place them on a serving plate.